I work as an independent book editor, line editor, and writing consultant. I

 A final read-through of the manuscript when all changes have been made.

-My typical turnaround time for a book-length work is two weeks.
+My typical turnaround time for the initial reading of book-length fiction is two

 MY PHILOSOPHY ON WORKING WITH WRITERS